Last Updated on

-Unfortunately, creator accounts are not connected with Instagram’s API, meaning approved third-party apps (such as Tailwind), are not permitted for use with a creator account.
+Unfortunately, creator accounts are not connected with Instagram’s API, meaning approved third-party apps, are not permitted for use with a creator account.

 Just as a business account can control who is able to view their profiles, creators also have this feature available to them.